 Are there any identified stakeholder registration categories that are not needed?
 If so, please identify and provide an explanation.

 Would NAESB Business Practice Standards to facilitate interoperability between existing and future DER and aggregation registries and other industry tools be beneficial?
 Why or why not?
 Using NAESB BPSs would be beneficial as the approach would utilize existing constructs and industry accepted processes and practices to manage and operate the DER Entity Registry.
 Existing data formatting and exchange mediums could be leveraged to create consistency and utilization of existing data infrastructure.
 As well as the ability to use existing NAESB governance processes and NERC compliance enforcement.
 However, as experienced in the existing EIR, participation, consistent and accurate data is a challenge to achieve and has been shown to be elusive.
-Also, RTOs and Balancing Authority’s already have the ability to require DER information and data according to their identified business needs.
+Also, RTOs and Balancing Authority’s (BA) already have the ability to require DER information and data according to their identified business needs.
+Nonetheless, as a TSP operating within the jurisdiction of multiple BAs, and soon to be RTO as well, we have observed a large variation in the level of oversight and MW threshold reporting criteria that is applied in each RTO and BA Area, such that our company can readily appreciate the benefit of the formation of a standardized reporting regime in the context of a DER Entity Registry which would establish a consistent MW reporting threshold that our company could apply across its footprint in the jurisdiction of numerous BAAs and a newly forming RTO.

 Would the creation of a DER Entity Registry and the development of NAESB Business Practice Standards to facilitate interoperability be beneficial to:

 Support broader integration of DERs and aggregations by industry?
 Why or why not?
 A substantial hinderance for broad integration of DNRs is the lack of an industry standards establishing base DER information and data sharing requirements.
 We agree that a DER Entity Registration could be a beneficial initial step towards addressing and establishing a centralized repository and data sharing requirement, which could facilitate broader integration and situational awareness for planning, forecasting scheduling and operating DERs.
+Whether or not the creation of a DER Entity Registry would have any significant impact on the cost/benefit analysis of the determination on whether a proposed new DER project could be expected to produce sufficient revenues to offset its construction costs is not readily visible to our company in its TSP role.
+However, a future DER Entity Registry would very likely facilitate the widespread visibility of the level of DER development in a particular region that would garner greater attention from other regions and Distribution Service Providers who might be incentivized to investigate additional DER expansion opportunities.

 Help industry respond to FERC Order No. 2222, FERC Order No. 901, and/or needs for DER data?
 Why or why not?
 A DER Entity Registry would be a positive step towards establishing industry requirements for DER aggregators and consistent rules and data sharing requirements for parties.
 Currently aggregators are applying many various methods and approaches absent standardized industry requirements.
 To the extent NAESB BPS would address Inverter-Based Resources and the FERC identified specifications to be standardized, FERC Order 901 could also be responded to in part.
 It seems many ‘downstream’ opportunities for planning, data sharing, modeling and forecasting, etc. are all dependent upon a centralized data repository with enforceable requirements for DER owners, operators, and marketers.
 A DER Entity Registry could be a viable starting point for meeting these FERC Orders and facilitating ‘downstream’ integration into existing industry processes and efforts to ensure system reliability and accountability for participating entities.